Home > Student Development > Overview

 Champions for Sports and Champions for Others

 The Sports School recognises the importance of equipping our student-athletes with skills that are useful in their post-athlete career.
 Some may choose to follow their passion in sport and work in the industry or related fields, as sport scientists or as sport journalists.
-The Sports School has introduced a new Enrichment and Electives programme for these Champions for Sports where student-athletes are exposed to jobs in the sport-related industry.
+Through our ECG lessons and Assembly Talks on Sport Occupational Clusters, student-athletes are exposed to jobs in the sport-related industry.
 Champions for Sports participate in areas of Citizenship Education by leading student-initiated citizenship dialogues and researching on areas of governance they have an interest in.
 They are also exposed to hands-on training in presentation skills and leadership training workshops.

 We impress on all our student-athletes the need to be Champions for Others.
 Each of the Sports Academies has established a long-term partnership with a voluntary welfare organisation.
 Student-athletes plan and implement activities to help beneficiaries in their partner organisation.
 The Sports School also has a school-wide annual Values In Action and Corporate Social Responsibility programme called Project Champions Way.
 In 2018, over $70,000 was raised for two chosen beneficiaries – Singapore Disability Sports Council and Special Olympics Singapore.

 Character and Citizenship Education